 Related products: Molybdenum Lanthanum Alloy, Magnesium – Lanthanum (Mg-La) Master Alloy

-Lanthanum Nickel Alloy Particle (LaNi5) is a hexagonal intermetallic compound composed of the rare earth element Lanthanum and transition metal nickel.
-It presents a calcium-cu-cu-five (CaCu5) type crystal structure and is a compound with the same melting composition, which has the capacity for hydrogen storage.
-It can be used as a catalyst for the synthesis of multi-walled carbon nanotubes (MWNTs) by chemical vapor deposition (CVD).
+Lanthanum Nickel Alloy (LaNi₅) is a hexagonal intermetallic compound formed from the rare-earth element lanthanum and transition metal nickel.
+It adopts a CaCu₅-type crystal structure and exhibits a congruent melting composition, making it particularly effective for hydrogen storage applications.
+Additionally, LaNi₅ can serve as a catalyst for the chemical vapor deposition (CVD) synthesis of multi-walled carbon nanotubes (MWNTs), enabling advanced nanomaterial production.

 Appearance |